 .4 Reconfiguration Multi-Link element

-The Reconfiguration Multi-Link element is used to announce an ML reconfiguration operation (see 35.3.6 (Multi-Link reconfiguration) ).
+The Reconfiguration Multi-Link element is used to announce an ML reconfiguration operation by the AP MLD (see 35.3.6.2 (Adding affiliated APs) and 35.3.6.3 (Removing affiliated APs)).
+This element is also used to initiate multi-link reconfiguration operation for adding or deleting links to its existing ML setup by the non-AP MLD (see 35.3.6.4 (Multi-link reconfiguration for adding or deleting links)).

 The format of the Presence Bitmap subfield of the Reconfiguration Multi-Link element is defined in Figure 9-1002u (Presence Bitmap subfield of the Reconfiguration Multi-Link element format).